Transport to Slaughter

 The Slaughter Process

-From the holding pens, horses are eventually herded through narrow alleys into the "kill chutes".
-In some plants, a captive bolt gun is used to drive a metal rod into the horse's head to paralyze (but not kill) the horse.
+From the holding pens, horses are eventually herded through narrow alleys into the "kill chutes."
+In some plants, a captive bolt gun is used to drive a metal rod into the horse's brain to paralyze (but not kill) the horse.
 Because of the anatomy, behavioral patterns and strong survival instincts of the horses, it is very difficult for the untrained slaughter plant workers to accurately aim the captive bolt—leading to numerous painful blows to the horse's head and body.
 In other plants, the horses are shot in the head before being hung by one leg to be bled out and butchered.
-In Mexican plants, a small boning knife known as a puntilla is used to stab the horse repeatedly in the spine, causing paralysis and eventual asphyxiation, but not unconsciousness.
+In some Mexican plants, a small boning knife known as a puntilla is used to stab the horse repeatedly in the spine, causing paralysis and eventual asphyxiation, but not unconsciousness.
 Some horses are still conscious as they are bled out and dismembered.